 The Japanese description for the Lothric Knight Sword reveals that the kingdom’s dragonriders had initially conquered everything that drifted, not “threatened their shores” as the localization claims.
 Given that the first drift had brought them nothing but trouble, this northern people naturally assumed any subsequent drifting lands to be additional threats.
 Thus, if any new country suddenly appeared near their territory, they would crush it immediately.
 The knights would slaughter the invaders, and their wyvern steeds would raise their cities.
 Lothric would leave nothing to chance.
 However, this automatic hostility toward the stagnant lands at some point stopped.
 Lothric’s conquests are a “very old story” which have garnered the knights fame, and none of the more recently stagnant lands we explore show sign of invasion.
 In all likelihood, these incursions ended with Irithyll drifting to the region.

 Straight sword of the famous Lothric Knights.
-Fine quality blade that is excellent for thrusting attacks.
+Fine quality sword that is excellent for thrusting attacks.

 It is said that the Lothric Knights conquered everything that drifted with their wyverns.
-It is already a very old story now.
+Now, it is already a story of the remote past.

-If any country would give Lothric pause from mindless destroying, it would be the homeland for remnants of Anor Londo and the gods the kingdom worshiped.
-And once the two states entered diplomatic talks, Lothric would surely have better understood the nuances behind the drifts and stop assaulting every stagnating land on sight.
-Indeed, the silver medallion depicting the crest for the Blades of the Darkmoon covenant employs a Lothric Knight Sword for its motif, signaling the harmony established between the two countries’ respective chivalric orders.
-The same might be said for Lorian’s armor, which the Lothric Royal Family have been passing down for implicitly generations.
-Anor Londo was known for its brass products, and this black-dyed brass armor with a flame design is a worthy gift to a family entrusted with fueling the First Flame with men.
-There is thus little reason to doubt that Irithyll’s translocation compelled the radical shift in Lothric’ foreign policy.
+If any country would give Lothric pause from mindless destruction, it would be the one built upon remnants of Anor Londo whose gods the kingdom worshiped.
+And once the two states entered diplomatic talks, Lothric would have better understood the nuances behind the drifts and stop assaulting every stagnating land on sight.
+Indeed, the silver medallion for the Blades of the Darkmoon employs a Lothric Knight Sword in its crest, signaling the harmony established between the two countries’ respective chivalric orders.
+The same can be said for Lorian’s armor, which the Lothric Royal Family have passed down for generations.
+Anor Londo was known for its brass products, and this black-dyed brass armor with a flame design is a worthy gift to a family entrusted with fueling the First Flame.
+Some of the details also mirror the dragonslayer armor while maintaining a more stereotypical design, suggesting that this event marks the transition to the modern Lothric knight.
+All this thus leaves little doubt that Irithyll’s translocation compelled the radical shift in Lothric’ foreign policy.

 With the divine capital’s move to Lothric, the Way of White had every incentive to find the vestiges of its gods’ homeland.
 And after reestablishing contact, the Old World would have a foothold in Lothric, thereby facilitating a link with the New World.
 Both Lothric and the god-fearing lands farther north were from then on under the influence of their parent faith.
 But despite this more direct contact with the Way of White, the gods and their church have lacked the capabilities or willingness to force reform of Lothric religion, which is no surprise.
 The kingdom controlled the fate of the First Flame and had been preserving it without issue up until that point, so there was little reason to potentially rock the boat.
 Why risk war over something apparently inconsequential?
 So long as Gwyn’s firstborn wasn’t actively sabotaging them, the Old World church could afford to overlook Lothric’s eccentricities.
 Besides, time changes all things.